Augustine of Hippo

 "They then in like manner founded churches in every city, from which all the other churches, one after another, derived the tradition of the faith, and the seeds of doctrine, and are every day deriving them, that they may become churches."

-Rome claims that a valid church only exists through apostolic succession.
+Rome claims that a valid church only exists through apostolic succession, where bishops can trace their ordination to the apostles.
 However, several Church Fathers taught that the true church is found in the gathering of believers under correct doctrine.
-Apostolic succession is not described as a divine ordination but rather as a mechanism for Christians to know which churches were orthodox and which were heretical by tracing their presbyters to the apostles.
+Additionally, apostolic succession is not described as a divine ordination but rather as a mechanism for Christians to know which churches were orthodox (and which were heretical) by tracing their presbyters to the apostles.
+Within this framework, early Christians often spoke of the earliest churches like Rome and Antioch as having more authority due to their apostolic origins and faithful teaching in the second century.
+However, this authority is conditional on faithful doctrine.

 "The Church does not consist in walls, but in the truths of her teachings.
 The Church is there where there is true faith.
 As a matter of fact, fifteen and twenty years ago, all the church buildings belonged to heretics [namely the Arians], for heretics twenty years ago were in possession of them; but the true Church was there where the true faith was."